Kobe Bryant: Tributes paid to the NBA very well after a deadly helicopter accident | NBA News

 Bryant was with his 13-year-old daughter, Gianna, an aspiring basketball player, along with seven other passengers.
 There were no survivors.

-Bryant was five-time NBA champion and spent his entire 20-year career with Los Angeles Lakers, and his death has shocked the world of basketball.
+Bryant was five-time NBA champion and spent his entire 20-year career with the Los Angeles Lakers, and his death has shocked the sports world.

 Soccer stars, music, cinema and beyond have paid tribute to the & # 39; Mamba Negra & # 39 ;.